ibm-cloud-docs/cloud-object-storage/info/cis-routing-rules-for-cos.md

 1. Select Reliability from the Navigation
 1. Select the DNS Tab from the options.
 1. Add a new DNS record, substituting your configuration for the exemplified values shown.
+The desired subdomain should be added in the "name" field. in this example, we used `web` as a new subdomain value.
+The "alias domain name" is the same as entered earlier, which in this example comprised a bucket name followed by a dot and then the endpoint, e.g. `web-example-com.s3-web.us-east.cloud-object-storage.appdomain.cloud`.

    - Type: CNAME
    - Name: `<sub-domain>`